 While pregnancy is a journey unique to every woman, most mothers-to-be share similar questions and concerns.
 It’s completely natural to worry about your baby and your body.
-Dr Fiona Brownfoot, a private obstetrician at the Mercy Hospital in Melbourne, has compiled some of the most common pregnancy questions, pregnancy symptoms and pregnancy resources for you to make the journey that little bit easier.
+A/Prof Fiona Brownfoot, a private obstetrician at the Epworth Freemasons Hospital in East Melbourne, has compiled some of the most common pregnancy questions, pregnancy symptoms and pregnancy resources for you to make the journey that little bit easier.

 Very common questions and answers